OrlandoParente/smilingDentistManager/README.md

    - Even though you can keep smilingDentistManager for free, you need to upload it somewhere for make it works properly (I mean, it's a server after all).
 But for sure, you can choose the best solution for you both in terms of *costs* and *resources allocated*

  ## Quick start
-If you just want to try this application I deploied it here:
+If you just want to try this application I deployed it here:
 https://sdm-server.onrender.com/login
 use this credentials for login:
 **username:** admin@email.it